64kramsystem/personal_notes/text_processing.md

 - `sort -V`
   - see [sort](#sort) section

+Dpkg:

-Dpkg has more complex rules for comparing empty versions, so they should be avoided if possible.
+- has more complex rules for comparing empty versions, so they should be avoided if possible.
+- considers valid a blank string, and lower than any non-blank version (including 0)

 ### Sum/average/etc. values extracted from a textfile